 Fig. 3.2: Block Diagram of Face Recognition System

 An environment is everything in the world in which an agent is present.
-Here physical agents is agents situated in a physical real world.
+Here physical agents are agents situated in a physical real world.
 In our system individual person is agent in physical environment.
-So image acquisition of person is done in our system, in order to extract the features of a person i.e from the face.
+So image acquisition of person is done in our system, in order to extract the features of a person i.e. from the face.
 Where we can define image acquisition as the creation of a digitally encoded representation of visual characteristics of an object, such as a physical scene or the interior structure of an object.
-Likewise our system will also train the image capture with preprocessing of data for making dataset with features extraction.
+Likewise, our system will also train the image capture with preprocessing of data for making dataset with features extraction.
 And AI is defined as the process of a machine imitating human intelligence factors such as; learning, self-correction and reasoning.
 So training data is often used in the validation and testing set of data.
 These two extracted feature that is from image acquisition and training dataset are classified according to their classification.
 Classification in machine learning is when a machine or computer uses an algorithm to draw conclusion from data that it already has, and then uses these conclusions to categories new data it receives.
 Hence finally the image recognition is done through the help of classification.

 3.4 Algorithm used